DevTeam/Pure.DI/README.md

 #### Base concepts:

-- DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impacts
+- DI without any IoC/DI containers, frameworks, dependencies, and thus without any performance impacts and side-effects
+- A predictable and validated dependencies graph which is building and validating on the fly while you are writing your code
 - High performance with all .NET compiler/JIT optimizations
+- Easy to use
 - Ultra-fine tuning of generic types
-- A predictable dependency graph which are building on the fly while you are writing your code
-- Supports .NET BCL types from the box
+- Supports major .NET BCL types from the box

 ## [Schrödinger's cat](Samples/ShroedingersCat) shows how it works